velvetPhos/mal_score_prediction/README.md

 You can run the program for different username if you create empty "data" and "data/params" folders.
 Though it's not recommended if you do not understand the process of the program well.

 Also, if Terminal output "TypeError", just click "Start Prediction" again.
 This is one issue that I haven't solved yet.

+If you think the program is not running well type `ctrl+c` or `cmd+c` to stop the program.
+The program saves important information in the middle of process, so don't worry about quitting program can affect the result.